 - Presenter will be accepted on a first come first served basis.
 We can have a maximum of 4 presenters in each sandpit session.

-- You may submit additional material about the proposed trial which members of the panel can read before the day of presentation.
-This must be received at least 7 days before the sandpit session.
+- Additional material about the proposed study may be submitted which members of the panel can read before the day of presentation.
+This should be brief and to the point and must be received at least 7 days before the sandpit session.

-- Presenters should speak for 5 minutes and ideally limit their presentation to 5 slides
+- Presenters should speak for 5 minutes and limit their presentation to 5 slides

 - Presenters must know how to share slides virtually